Indoor plants are a great way to add some life to your home, but they can also be a source of frustration when pests or diseases strike.

 However, the best way to prevent them from happening in the first place is to practice good plant care.

-This includes things like proper watering, adequate lighting, and good air circulation.
+This includes proper watering, adequate lighting, and good air circulation.

-You can keep your indoor plants healthy and free of white spots by following these simple tips.
+Following these simple tips, you can keep your indoor plants healthy and free of white spots.